 711 South Osprey .
 Sarasota, Florida.

-The roof monitors, clad in metal, replaced roof structure in areas with inadequate headroom and allow those areas to become desirable lease space.
+The roof monitors, clad in metal, replaced the roof structure in areas with inadequate headroom and allowed those areas to become desirable lease space.

 Photographer: Seibert Architects